 - "Spectacular Culture" Box set of posters, Exhibited at the Festival d’Affiche, Chaumont, France Next Generation Exhibition, Nagoga Design Centre, Japan

-Current research investigations into the implicit and explicit structures and codes we employ to decipher meaning, and the variables attached to interpretation, in particular the impact on transmission methods by changing technologies.
+Previous research investigations were into the implicit and explicit structures and codes we employ to decipher meaning, and the variables attached to interpretation, in particular the impact on transmission methods by changing technologies.

 This has moved on and is now spanning my interest in the visual ephemera of the suffragette movement and time/place based parameters.
 Integrating my paper ephemera collection of historical graphic design from Portsmouth 1880- 1920, that is a pivotal period in the political struggle for Votes for Women.

 As an aside I make crocheted figures of the people I am researching which I then animate into little films @stuffedacademic